JarnDev/SemanaOmniStack-10/README.md

-# App with MEAN/MERN/DJANGO stack for Ormuco view
+# App with MEAN/MERN/DJANGO stack for view
 An project to find near registered developers filtering by technology and distance, with github profile API

 Overview: